Kapolei, Hawaii: Government and infrastructure

 Kapolei is officially governed by the government of Honolulu County.
 The county government covers the entire island of Oʻahu, with the county seat being at Honolulu Hale in Honolulu.
 The governmental body includes the Mayor of Honolulu County, the Honolulu City and County Council, and state representatives.

 Kapolei Hale, built in 2001, serves as the civic center and main municipal building of the City of Kapolei.
 The building contains an office for the Mayor, as well as offices of various city and county government agencies and is the headquarters for the City and County of Honolulu Department of Parks and Recreation.
 However, the Permits Office for the Department of Parks and Recreation is located downtown Honolulu at the Frank F. Fasi Civic Center in the Frank F. Fasi Municipal Building at 650 South King Street.

 Additionally, federal, several state, and county department offices have been relocated to the Kapolei area.
 In 2010 the Hawaiʻi State Judiciary Court relocated family court matters from cramped offices in downtown Honolulu to a newly constructed, technologically advanced building in Kapolei.

 The Honolulu Police Department operates the Kapolei Regional Police Station for district 8 at 1100 Kamokila Boulevard.

 The Federal Bureau of Investigation (FBI) Honolulu field office is in Kapolei at 91-1300 Enterprise Street.
 Opened in 2013, it is the first federal agency to be headquartered in Kapolei.
 This Honolulu field office has jurisdiction over Hawaiʻi, Guam, Saipan, and American Samoa with resident agencies in Maui, Kona, Guam, and Saipan.
 The previous site in downtown Honolulu was too small.

+A coal power plant operated until 2022.
+A 585 MWh lithium iron phosphate battery opened in 2024.

 Education

 The Hawaiʻi Department of Education operates public schools in Hawaiʻi, including Kapolei.
 Public elementary schools in the Kapolei CDP include Kapolei Elementary School and Hoʻokele Elementary School, with one public middle school, Kapolei Middle School, and one public high school, Kapolei High School.

 Island Pacific Academy (pre-K through 12) in Kapolei CDP, which opened as a private school in 2004, is an International Baccalaureate (IB) school offering IB classes to all grades.
 American Renaissance Academy (pre-K through 12) opened as a private school in 2007 in Kalaeloa, Naval Air Station Barbers Point.

 Barbers Point Elementary School is in Kalaeloa CDP (formerly Barbers Point Housing CDP) but has a Kapolei address.
 Makakilo Elementary School and Mauka Lani Elementary School are in Makakilo CDP but have Kapolei addresses.

-The University of Hawaiʻi–West Oʻahu relocated to Kapolei and opened its new campus in August 2012 at 91-1001 Farrington Highway.
+The University of Hawaiʻi at West Oʻahu relocated to Kapolei and opened its new campus in August 2012 at 91-1001 Farrington Highway.
 Hawaii Tokai International College relocated to Kapolei in April 2015.
 Wayland Baptist University is also located in Kapolei.